Categories

 If only the bad guy in ‘Indiana Jones and the Last Crusade’ had known that he need not drink from the Holy Grail to have a lasting impact on the world.
 This fact would no doubt have saved him from his rapid deterioration into a vaguely humanoid pile of ash upon selecting the wrong chalice, which – instead of granting life – took it away.
 Sucks to be him, I guess.

 Now, hold on, because we’re going to run with this analogy.
 Turning to business, let us imagine two magical chalices: drinking from the wrong cup can render an organisation doomed to fail, while the other leads to long-term success.
-One of them allows an organisation to ‘buy’ talent (i.e. hire talented staff), while drinking from the other means that the organisation can ‘make’ it (i.e. develop talented staff internally).1 From which chalice should the organisation sip for long-term success in the modern world?
+One of them allows an organisation to ‘buy’ talent (i.e. hire talented staff, or “talent acquisition”), while drinking from the other means that the organisation can ‘make’ it (i.e. develop talented staff internally, or “talent nurturing”) [1].
+From which chalice should the organisation sip for long-term success in the modern world?

 • Training and coaching